 This paper examines the ways that the Clean Air Act can be used to promote energy efficiency.
 It describes how advocates can participate in various actions under the CAA, as well as challenge final agency decisions that reflect insufficient consideration of the issue of energy efficiency and conservation.
 It includes discussion of the inclusion of energy efficiency in state implementation plans (“SIPs”), and opportunities for having energy efficiency considered in permitting decisions and technology-based standards.

-- The Law of Green Buildings: Regulatory and Legal Issues in Design, Construction, Operations and Financing, Michael B. Gerrard, ed., was co-published by the American Bar Association’s Section of Environment, Energy and Resources and the Environmental Law Institute in August 2010.
+- The Law of Green Buildings: Regulatory and Legal Issues in Design, Construction, Operations and Financing, Michael B. Gerrard and J. Cullen Howe, eds., was co-published by the American Bar Association’s Section of Environment, Energy and Resources and the Environmental Law Institute in August 2010.
 It provides readers with an overview of green buildings and sustainable development.
 It highlights significant statutes and regulations as well as legal issues that attorneys and other building professionals should be aware of when advising clients seeking to construct, finance or lease a green building.
 It is available here.

-- Through 2012, CCCL maintained a blog called the "Green Building Law Update Service," which tracked developments in field of green buildings law.
+- Through 2012, SCCCL maintained a blog called the "Green Building Law Update Service," which tracked developments in the field of green buildings law.
 The posts can be viewed here.